Elizabeth Ammons Larsen

-Elizabeth Ammons Larsen was an American former First Lady of American Samoa and First Lady of Guam.
+Elizabeth Ammons Larsen was an American equestrienne who served as the First Lady of American Samoa and First Lady of Guam.

 Early life

 On December 6, 1893, Larsen was born as Elizabeth Ammons in Denver, Colorado.
 Larsen's father was Elias M. Ammons, a Governor of Colorado.
 Larsen's mother was Elizabeth Fleming Ammons.
 Larsen attended Wolcott School, a school established by Anna Wolcott Vaile in 1898.

 Education

 Ammons earned a degree from Colorado Women's College.
 Ammons attended University of Colorado and took courses in journalism.

 Career

 In Colorado, Larsen became an accomplished equestrienne.

 In 1942, when Henry Louis Larsen was appointed by President Franklin D. Roosevelt as the first Military Governor of American Samoa, Larsen became the First Lady of American Samoa on January 12, 1942, until April 25, 1942.

 In 1944, when Henry Louis Larsen became the military Governor of Guam, Larsen became the First Lady of Guam on August 15, 1944, until May 30, 1946.